A 6.5% advertised yield does not mean the owner keeps 6.5%.

 This article is for general orientation only and does not constitute legal, tax, immigration, lending, accounting, property management, financing, or investment advice.
 The JPY 100 million examples and yield illustrations are simplified owner-side examples.
 The three examples assume no financing, no income tax, and no acquisition costs.
 Whole-building examples assume new or near-new properties and do not include major repair reserves in the early-stage illustration.
 Actual rents, vacancy, property management fees, taxes, insurance, repair costs, leasing costs, accounting costs, remittance costs, financing costs, tax treatment, and net income depend on the property, location, tenant profile, contract terms, management structure, owner status, lender terms, and timing.
 Brokerage-related matters are handled through RE/MAX INTERFACE where applicable.
 Tax, legal, accounting, lending, property management, financing, and other regulated matters should be confirmed with qualified professionals.
 No investment return, financing approval, occupancy, rent level, tax treatment, resale value, or cash-flow result is guaranteed.

-© 2026 Ken Aoki Property Advisory.
+© 2026 AOKI LIVING LLC.
 All rights reserved.
 Unauthorized reproduction, redistribution, or republication of this article without prior written permission is prohibited.